-Here’s the 1st-ever portrait of Earth and moon from a distance | EarthSky.org
+Voyager 1: 1st portrait of Earth and moon 45 years ago | EarthSky

 It was 7.25 million miles (11.66 million km) from Earth – directly above Mount Everest, on the night side of the planet – when it captured this image.

-The Voyagers 1 and 2 were sent into the outer solar system to take advantage of a propitious arrangement of outer planets.
+Voyagers 1 and 2 were sent into the outer solar system to take advantage of a favorable arrangement of outer planets.
 It was to be a Grand Tour of our solar system’s gas giants.
 Voyager 1 made successful reconnaissance flybys of the planet Jupiter and Saturn, and Saturn’s moon Titan, in 1979 and 1980.
-Voyager 2 also performed flybys of Jupiter and Saturn in 1979 and 1981, along with the very first, and so far only, visits of the planets Uranus and Neptune in 1986 and 1989.
+Voyager 2 also performed flybys of Jupiter and Saturn in 1979 and 1981, as well as the very first, and so far only, visits to the planets Uranus and Neptune in 1986 and 1989.

 Afterwards, both Voyagers kept moving outward, heading out of the solar system.

-On February 17, 1998, Voyager 1 reached a distance of 69 AU from the sun.
+On February 17, 1998, Voyager 1 reached a distance of 69 astronomical units (AU) from the sun.
 At that point, it overtook Pioneer 10 as the most distant spacecraft from Earth.

-On August 25, 2012, Voyager 1 became the first spacecraft to cross the heliopause, the boundary at which our sun’s influence ends, and thus to enter the space between the stars.
+On August 25, 2012, Voyager 1 became the first spacecraft to cross the heliopause, the boundary at which our sun’s influence ends, thus entering the space between the stars.

 Voyager 1’s extended mission is expected to continue until around 2025 when its radioisotope thermoelectric generators will no longer supply enough electric power to operate its scientific instruments.

-It will then be moving silently through space, with its audio-visual Golden Record on board, whose sounds and images were selected to portray the diversity of life and culture on Earth.
-It’s streaking toward a distant encounter with a star called Gliese 445, which lies 17.6 light-years from Earth, due to sweep closest to it in about 40,000 years.
+After the generators fade, it will then be moving silently through space, with its audio-visual Golden Record on board, whose sounds and images were selected to portray the diversity of life and culture on Earth.
+It’s streaking toward a distant encounter with a star called Gliese 445, which lies 17.6 light-years from Earth, and is due to sweep closest to it in about 40,000 years.

-Bottom line: On September 18, 1977, as it headed toward the outer solar system, Voyager 1 looked back and acquired the first-ever complete image of our Earth and moon in a single frame.
+Bottom line: On September 18, 1977, as it headed toward the outer solar system, Voyager 1 looked back and acquired the first-ever image of our Earth and moon together in a single frame.